rbind/openr/content/contact.md

 Do you have some kind of problem with our products?

-Do you need a training course on R or reproducilbe research?
+Do you need a training course on R or reproducible research?

-Please feel free to contact us. our customer service center is working for you 24/7.
+Please feel free to contact us.
+Our customer service center is not working for you 24/7.